mnevers/Scripts/README.md

 the order given whilst removing duplicate strings in the list. :: will be interpreted as :.: or :.

 # DiskUsage.sh
 DiskUsage.sh checks all the local drives exluding /proc for a storage capacity of over 90% or 60% and sends warning logs via email accordingly.
-Make sure your system has Mailutils correctly installed and configured in /etc/postfx
+Make sure your system has Mailutils correctly installed and configured in /etc/postfx.
 The first positional paramater is the recipient email of this disk usage logger.
 For example: someone@example.com This program works best when setup with Crontab so as to excecute automatically and on a fixed schedule per the end users needs

 # matthewnevers_rps.py
-matthewnevers_rps.py reads in an arbitrary number.
-The first argument (rounds) is used as the number of rounds if the user wants to run the program more expediently To execute the program simply enter python matthewnevers_rps.py (# of rounds) if no argument is given the program will ask at run time for a number
+matthewnevers_rps.py is a rock paper scissors game played in the terminal.
+The script reads in an arbitrary number.
+The first argument is used as the number of rounds if the user wants to run the program more expediently.
+To execute the program simply enter python matthewnevers_rps.py (# of rounds) if no argument is given the program will ask at run time for a number.
+Once the game is being played a 0 input is rock, a 1 is paper and a 2 is scissors.
+The player will face off against a random number generator.

 # matthewnevers_sort.pl
 matthewnevers_sort.pl reads in an arbitrary number of strings from the command line and displays them sorted alphabetically